fmcgarry/datenight/docs/Test Specification.md

 **Post-Conditions:** The idea displayed is now a new idea.
 **Associated Requirements:** 3.2

-## User can filter out completed ideas on the GetIdea page
+## User can filter out completed ideas on the Get Idea page

 **Description:** When on the Get Idea page, a user can choose to filter out ideas that have already been completed.
 **Related Issues:** [#6](https://github.com/fmcgarrydev/datenight/issues/6)